-The NSW SES, in conjunction with the NSW Office of Environment and Heritage, has developed a topographic classification system known as the "Flood Emergency Response Classification of Communities" (2007).
+The NSW SES, in conjunction with the former NSW Department of Environment and Climate Change, has developed a topographic classification system known as the "Flood Emergency Response Classification of Communities" (DECC.
+2007).
 The classification indicates the flood risks associated with the topography and assists the NSW SES and other floodplain managers in determining which areas should be given priority for evacuation and what challenges the topography presents to evacuation.